Netflix/archaius/archaius2-archaius1-bridge/README.md

 ## Troubleshooting

 The static bridge can be a bit fragile as it tries to 'fix' the static usage pattern of the old API with dependency injection.
-As such static access of ConfigurationManager before Guice has finished bootstrapping will result in an IllegalStateException.
+As such, any static access of ConfigurationManager before Guice has finished bootstrapping will result in an IllegalStateException.

-### IllegalStateException("Archaius2 bridge not usable because ConfigurationManager was initialized too early.
-See stack trace below.")
+### IllegalStateException("Not using expected bridge...")

 This happens when the legacy ConfigurationManager is accessed before StaticArchaiusBridgeModule is installed and the necessary System properties set to enable this bridge.
 This is most likely the result of either calling ConfigurationManager.getInstance() in a Guice module or creating objects in a Guice module's configure method.
 Take a look at the accompanying stack trace to identify areas in your code where one of the above is done.
 Make sure to replace usages of toInstance() bindings with @Provides method.
 For example,